-This allows the floor to acclimatise and makes the vinyl less brittle.
-To do this, lay the packs on the floor or in stacks, ensuring they stay horizontal and equal weight is distributed across them all.
+This time allows the floor to acclimatise.
+To do this, lay the packs on the floor or in stacks, just as long as they stay horizontal and that there's equal weight distributed across them all.
 Leave the planks in their packaging.
-Try to keep the room at the same temperature you'd usually have it (around 20 - 21°C should be about right) and don't allow the flooring to be exposed to the elements.
+Try to make sure the room stays at the same temperature you'd usually have it at, so between 18 and 27°C and don't allow the flooring to be exposed to the elements.
+If you're using underfloor heating, you'll need to gradually increase the temperature to get the planks used to the heat.
+Refer to the advice given by your heating supplier on how to do this.